Cameron Students posing for a picture on Campus

 A student receiving high school level instruction at home or from an unaccredited high school may be admitted provisionally if the following criteria are met:

-• Completed enough high school coursework to be equivalent to an individual who is classified as a junior or senior at an accredited high school.
+• Complete high school course work equivalent to an in individual classified as a junior or senior at an accredited high school course work equivalent to an individual classified as a junior or senior at an accredited high school.

 All concurrently enrolled students must also: